ShaunSilson-Takelot/scoring-skunkworks/README.md

 Go to the bottom of the file and call doScoring with one of the available datasets (listed below).
 The output will list a set of orders and which driver they are assigned to.
 Compare this to the diagrams to verify that they make sense.
+-1 means an order has not been allocated

 Example output for Simple Demo :
 ```